Football ups and downs 2022/23: Premier League, Championship, League One, League Two and National League promotions and relegations

 Leyton Orient were the first team promoted from League Two earlier this month, securing the title and a return to the third tier after seven seasons away.

-Northampton will join them in being promoted this Saturday if they beat play-off-chasing Bradford or Stockport fail to beat Leyton Orient and Carlisle fail to beat Salford.
+Northampton will join them this Saturday if they beat play-off-chasing Bradford.
+A point will be enough if Stockport and Carlisle fail to beat Leyton Orient and Salford respectively.

-Stevenage will also join them if they beat Grimsby at home or Stockport and Carlisle fail to better their result.
+Stevenage will also be promoted if they beat Grimsby at home or Stockport, Carlisle and Bradford fail to better their result.
+They will be promoted regardless if Stockport, Carlisle and Bradford all lose.

 The first team to be relegated from League Two this season was Rochdale, whose 1-0 defeat to Stockport on April 22 saw their 102-year stay in the EFL come to its conclusion.